CiscoSE/fmc_find_nat_rules/README.md

-Sample use of script with output.
+# A tutorial of argparse! .
 ------------------------------------------------------------------------------------------------

-Python3 fmc_find_nat_rules.py FMC_IPAddress usename password i IPAddress
+fmc_find_nat_rules nidhurja$ python3 fmc_find_nat_rules.py -h

-Connected Successfully
+usage: fmc_find_nat_rules.py [-h] FMCIP username password {i,g} IPorGroup

-Domain UUID IS: e276abec-e0f2-11e3-8169-6d9ed49b625f
+A tutorial of argparse!

-GET successful.
-Loading Network Objects -->
+positional arguments:

-GET successful.
-Response data -->
+  FMCIP       IP Address / Hostname of FMC, Please do not add any suffix like-

-GET successful for NAT Policy --> FTD-Mig-1554755781
+              Https:

- NAT Rule Match at line number 16
+  username    Username of FMC

-{
+  password    password of FMC

-    "destinationInterface": {
+  {i,g}			i or g

-        "id": "SampleCodeGrp",
+  IPorGroup   IP Address / Group to filter the NAT rules

-        "type": "InterfaceGroup"
+optional arguments:
-    },
+  -h, --help  show this help message and exit

-    "dns": false,
+NIDHURJA-M-433C:fmc_find_nat_rules nidhurja$

 -----------------------------------------------------------------------------------------------------

 # Features

 Search can be based on the IP Address or Network Group.

-The search parameter is considered as Original Source / source Group in FTD NAT rules and Original network in the Auto NAT rules.
+The search parameter is considered as Original Source / source Group in FMC NAT rules and Original network in the Auto NAT rules.

-Scripts considers all instances of IP Addresses and Groups while searching the NAT Rules.
-In FMC Multiple Network Objects can be created with the same IP Address and same Network Object can be used in Multiple Network Groups.
+Scripts considers all instances of IP Addresses and Groups while searching the NAT Rules and displays.

 All NAT policies are searched for individual NAT Rules for the match.
 If Match is found scripts returns the line number and NAT Rule as well.

 Script is written and tested for single domain deployment of FMC.

-Technologies & Frameworks Used
+# Technologies & Frameworks Used
 FMC APIs are used.

 NO Third-Party products or Services are used.